 Designed for increased performance: FICON Express8S contains a new IBM ASIC which is designed to support the 8 GBps PCIe interface to the PCIe I/O drawer and increased start I/Os.
 In addition, a hardware data router has been added in support of the zHPF and FCP protocols for path length reduction and increased throughput.
 FICON Express8S supports a link data rate of 2, 4, or 8 Gbps autonegotiated.

-The High Performance FICON for System z journey:
+The High Performance FICON for IBM z Systems journey:

 This performance data was measured in a controlled environment running an I/O driver program under z/OS.
 The actual throughput or performance that any user will experience will vary depending upon considerations such as the amount of multiprogramming in the user's job stream, the I/O configuration, the storage configuration, and the workload processed.

 For information about the Channel subsystem enhancement for I/O resilience, SAP capacity performance improvements, and performance characteristics of the FICON Express8S channels on the zEnterprise EC12 refer to: IBM zEC12 IO performance technical paper (PDF, 235KB).

 I/O priority manager is a function which can help enable greater cache efficiency and improve performance for higher priority workloads residing on IBM System Storage DS8000.
 To understand more, refer to this paper: IBM z Systems DS8000 I/O Priority Manager (PDF, 908KB).